Academics

 • Year 3 Programming

-In the third year of the Sister Agnese Neumann Scholars Program, Mercy Girls select an area of focus for their forthcoming mentor experience.
-After being paired with a mentor, students participate in bi-monthly meetings to discuss observations within their focus area as they develop their summer internship practicum.
+In the third year of the Sister Agnese Neumann Scholars Program, Mercy Girls receive CPR training and attend a hands-on simulation lab training.
+Students also select an area of focus for their forthcoming summer practicum experience.
+After being paired with a mentor, students develop plans for their 40-hour summer practicum.

 • Summer Practicum in Healthcare